Merkoba/Hue/README.md

 "global_settings_default_accept_commands_from"
 >List of usernames to accept commands from that are sent by whispers.

+"global_settings_default_autoscroll_amount"
+>How many pixels to autoscroll the chat on each step.

+"global_settings_default_autoscroll_delay"
+>The delay of the interval for every autoscroll step in milliseconds.

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.